The LSST Dark Energy Science Collaboration (DESC) Science Requirements Document: Executive Summary and User Guide

 \section{Executive Summary and User Guide}

-The Dark Energy Science Collaboration (DESC) was formed to design and implement dark energy analysis of the LSST survey data using five dark energy probes: weak and strong gravitational lensing, large-scale structure, galaxy clusters, and supernovae.
-Assuming the delivery of LSST data by the LSST Project according to the design specifications in its Science Requirements Document (SRD), the DESC will carry out further analyses with its own infrastructure (software, simulations, computational resources, theory inputs, and re-analyses of precursor datasets) to produce constraints on dark energy.
+The Dark Energy Science Collaboration (DESC) was formed to design and implement dark energy analysis of the data from the Vera C.\ Rubin Observatory's Legacy Survey of Space and Time (LSST) using five dark energy probes: weak and strong gravitational lensing, large-scale structure, galaxy clusters, and supernovae.
+Assuming the delivery of LSST data by Rubin Observatory according to the design specifications in the LSST Science Requirements Document (LSST~SRD), the DESC will carry out further analyses with its own infrastructure (software, simulations, computational resources, theory inputs, and re-analyses of precursor datasets) to produce constraints on dark energy.

 The first goal of this document is to quantify the expected dark energy constraining power of all five DESC probes individually and together, with conservative assumptions about analysis methodology and follow-up observational resources (e.g., spectroscopy) based on our current understanding and the expected evolution within the field in the coming years.
 The second goal is to define requirements on our analysis pipelines which, if met, will enable us to achieve our goal of carrying out dark energy analyses consistent with the Dark Energy Task Force (DETF) definition of a Stage IV dark energy experiment.
 This is achieved through a forecasting process that includes the flow-down to detailed requirements on multiple sources of systematic uncertainty.